mandober/rust-debrief/semantics/iterators.md

 <summary>IntoIterator ...</summary>

-There's a trait in the standard library for converting something into an iterator: `IntoIterator`.
-This trait has one method, `into_iter`, which converts the thing implementing `IntoIterator` into an iterator.
+`IntoIterator` trait in std converts something into an iterator.
+It has one method, `into_iter`, which converts the thing impl `IntoIterator` into an iterator:

-std contains this implementation of `IntoIterator`:
 `impl<I: Iterator> IntoIterator for I`

-In other words, all `Iterators` implement `IntoIterator`, by just returning themselves.
-This means 2 things:
+SO, all `Iterators` implement `IntoIterator`, by just returning themselves, meaning:
-1. If you're writing an `Iterator`, you can use it with a `for` loop.
+- If you're writing an `Iterator`, you can use it with a `for` loop.
-2. If you're creating a collection, implementing `IntoIterator` for it will allow your collection to be used with the `for` loop.
+- If you're creating a collection, implementing `IntoIterator` for it will allow your collection to be used with the `for` loop.

 When a type implements `IntoIterator`, you can call its `into_iter` method, just like `for` loop would.
 Collections provide several implementations of `IntoIterator`: for shared references, mutable references, and moves.